mattkhan/jsonapi-resources-anchor/README.md

 `.relationship`, it will be used in the provided TypeScript Schema generator as a comment for the property.
 The comment should show up in the LSP hover info.

-By default, the `description` is inferred from the ActiveRecord column comment if it exists.
+With `Anchor.config.use_active_record_presence = true`, a default `description` will be inferred from the ActiveRecord column comment if it exists.
 Examples of both in [spec/example/app/resources/exhaustive_resource.rb](./spec/example/app/resources/exhaustive_resource.rb) and its resulting [TypeScript schema](./spec/example/test/files/schema.ts).